ptitSeb/box86/docs/USAGE.md

 #### BOX86_DYNAREC_SAFEFLAGS
 Handling of flags on CALL/RET opcodes
-* 0 : Treat CALL/RET as if it never needs any flags (faster but not advised)
+* 0 : Treat CALL/RET as if it never needs any flags (faster but may have side-effects)
 * 1 : most of RET will need flags, most of CALLS will not (Default)
 * 2 : All CALL/RET will need flags (slower, but might be needed.
 Automatically enabled for Vara.exe)